Kirkwood man identified as St. Louis burglary suspect fatally shot by police

 Asked why there was a delay in releasing Castaneda's name, St. Louis police officer Michelle Woodling said in an email, "As you know, our Department does not identify any deceased person unless they have been positively identified and their next of kin has been notified.
 Positive IDs can be done either by family members or forensically, which takes time.
 Additionally, it can be difficult locating next of kin that is not local."

-A spokeswoman for Circuit Attorney Kim Gardner's office said Friday that the officer-involved shooting was still being reviewed to determine if it was justified.
+As with every officer-involved shooting, authorities review the case to determine if it was justified.
+Allison Hawk, a spokeswoman for Circuit Attorney Kim Gardner's office, said Friday that the case was still being investigated.

 Shake off your afternoon slump with the oft-shared and offbeat news of the day, hand-brewed by our online news editor, Mandy St. Amand.